itswzyss/blog/_posts/2023-06-18-red-discord-bot.markdown

 ## Let's Get Started
 Before you can host a Red bot, make sure you have the following:
-- A server to host the bot (any host with a decent internet connection will do, and if you're looking for a personal recommendation, I typically use <a href="https://aws.amazon.com/lightsail/" target="_blank">AWS Lightsail</a>).
+- A server to host the bot (any host with a decent internet connection will do, and if you're looking for a personal recommendation, I recommend <a href="https://hetzner.cloud/?ref=rTZSJZEqOma0" target="_blank">Hetzner</a>).
 - A Discord Bot Token obtained by creating an Application on the <a href="https://discord.com/developers" target="_blank">Discord Developer Portal</a>.

-> If you're a new Lightsail customer, you can get the $10 tier free for three months!
+> If you use my referral link above, you can get €20 in free credits!
 {: .prompt-tip }

-## Obtaining a Bot Token
+## Bot Configuration
 To get started, follow these simple steps to obtain your Discord Bot Token:

 1. Head over to the <a href="https://discord.com/developers/applications" target="_blank">Discord Developer Portal</a>.